ThinkDataEd/curriculum/docs/unit2/lesson13.md

     10%.
 This means that 10% more women characters survived than men.***</span>

     100. Is this difference “big” or “small”?
 How can they define what is “big” and what is “small?”
     <span style="color:grey">***Answers will vary by class.
-Upon first glance, it may seem like 10% a big difference,
+Upon first glance, it may seem like 10% is a big difference,
     but we do not know for sure.***</span>

 15. Explain that they will participate in an activity to determine if the 10% difference seen in the actual